oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - notification_definitions: represents the optional map of one or more notification definitions.

-During Interface Type derivation the keyname definitions follow these
+During interface type derivation the keyname definitions follow these
 rules:

 - inputs: existing parameter definitions may be refined; new parameter